vishalvs7/lone-founder/README.md

   <p>Open your browser and go to <a href="http://localhost:3000">http://localhost:3000</a>.</p>

   <h2>Code of Conduct</h2>
   <p>We believe in fostering a welcoming and inclusive community.
-Please review our <a href="CODE_OF_CONDUCT.md">Code of Conduct</a> to understand the guidelines for participating in this project.</p>
+Please review our Code of Conduct file to understand the guidelines for participating in this project.</p>

   <h2>Contribution Guidelines</h2>
   <p>We welcome contributions from the community.
 If you'd like to contribute, please follow our <a href="CONTRIBUTING.md">Contribution Guidelines</a>.</p>